 In this tutorial, we will show you how to install and configuration of RethinkDB on your Ubuntu 14.04 server.
-For those of you who didn’t know, RethinkDB is an open-source non-SQL database for realtime web applications.
-It pushes JSON to the web application in realtime and makes the JSON querying much simplified.
+For those of you who didn’t know, RethinkDB is an open-source non-SQL database for real-time web applications.
+It pushes JSON to the web application in real time and makes the JSON querying much more simplified.
 Therefore, the web application becomes much more stable and responds much faster.

 Install RethinkDB on Ubuntu 14.04

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following

 apt-get commands in the terminal.